 Our medical industrial complex has been in a persistent “germ warfare” for the past century, and more.
 They’re in the business of fighting against nature, controlling and manipulating natural processes, and at all costs, preventing death.
 This profit-based model has developed an underlying psychology of death-phobia, which has introduced some disturbing, wholly inhumane practices and results.
-The focus is on fighting disease, and keeping a populace perpetually afraid of “the big one”, while subduing, subverting or patently ignoring the depth and breadth of as-yet untapped human capability and potentiality, and pushing aggressively towards genetic engineering.
+The focus is on fighting disease, and keeping a populace perpetually afraid of “the big one,” while subduing, subverting or patently ignoring the depth and breadth of as-yet untapped human capability and potentiality, and pushing aggressively towards homogeneity and genetic engineering.

 Our mainstream media industrial complex runs on similar parameters, wherein news and entertainment has a heavy, and nasty bias toward the disturbing, destructive, fear-inducing and paranoia-perpetuating narratives.
 Pandemics will wipe us out, if the zombies (that we created) don’t get us first.
-Aliens and off-world societies and cultures are going to be a threat, thus we need to increase military spending, to forever develop exponentially destructive weapons with which to dominate our planet and all the surrounding space — and eventually as far as any of our starships will carry us.
+Aliens and off-world societies and cultures will be a threat, and thus we need to increase military spending, to forever develop exponentially destructive weapons with which to dominate our planet and all the surrounding space — and eventually as far as any of our starships will carry us.
 You can’t trust anyone of that religion, so buy a bible and a gun and protect and indoctrinate yourself and your family.
 Fight, fight, fight, while increasingly using up resources, then moving on and using them up somewhere else — everywhere else.

 Shall humanity forever be relegated to nothing more than an outbreak of unchecked, immoral, unethical and wasteful consciousness?
-Will we never develop a true, patient, inclusive, reasonable and authentic communication amongst ourselves?
+Will we never develop a true, patient, inclusive, reasonable and authentic communication among ourselves?
 Not as long as we perpetuate outdated borders, childish politics, violent competition and trauma-generating comparison.
 Not as long as we are living life perpetually on the defensive, reactive side of the equation.

 We have solutions to every so-called problem that exists in this reality.
 What we don’t have is the wisdom, nor capability to introduce these (moral, ethical, sweeping, paradigm-shifting) solutions at scale without monetary, political, patent, legal or otherwise artificially imposed barriers.